Wax gourd: Culinary

 In Odisha it is called (ପାଣି କଖାରୁ), it is used in various types of recipe all over Odisha.
 It is the main ingredient to prepare a very tasty candy like food (ବଡ଼ି) for curry or as a supplement mainly with watered rice.

 In Nepal, where it is called Kubhindo, it is cooked as a vegetable when young, but the ripe gourds are usually made into preserves or crystallized candy known as "murabba" or "petha".

 Occasionally, it is used to produce a fruit drink with a distinctive taste.
 It is usually sweetened with caramelized sugar.
 In Southeast Asia, the drink is marketed as wax gourd tea or wax gourd punch.

 The shoots, tendrils, and leaves of the plant may also be eaten as greens.

+Other purposes

 The ash gourd is also used by Hindus as a sacrificial offering in lieu of animal sacrifice.
 The gourd is marked with vermillion and split in two with a sword.